DevExpress-Examples/blazor-popup-confirmation-dialog/README.md

 Follow the steps below to implement a confirmation dialog:

-1. Add the [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) component to the page, configure its user functionality, and add custom buttons the component's content area.
+1. Add a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) component to the page, disable default user actions that dismiss the popup, and add custom buttons to the component's content area.

-2. Handle the [DxSxheduler](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler) component's [AppointmentRemoving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler.AppointmentRemoving) event to display a confirmation dialog when a user deletes an appointment.
+2. Handle the [DxSxheduler](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler) component's [AppointmentRemoving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxScheduler.AppointmentRemoving) event to display a confirmation dialog when a user attempts to delete an appointment.

-3. Create a [task](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcompletionsource-1?view=net-7.0) that deletes an appointment or cancels the current delete operation on the corresponding button click.
+3. Create a [task](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcompletionsource-1?view=net-7.0) that displays the confirmation form.
+Handle button clicks to store user choice - confirm or cancel.
+The scheduler's event reads the user choice and cancels deletion if necessary.

 ## Files to Review